ma-riviere/DE-AoP-23/README.md

 </div>

 > **Note**
-> This repository contains the data and R code for **Rodriguez-Duboc, A., Basille-Duguay, M., Debonne, A., Rivière, M.-A., Vaudry, D., & Burel, D. (In Press)**: <br>
-  *"Apnea of Prematurity induces short and long-term development-related transcriptional changes in the murine cerebellum"*
+> This repository contains the data and R code for the *"Apnea of Prematurity induces short and long-term development-related transcriptional changes in the murine cerebellum"* paper

-## 📖 Citation:

-- **Paper:** *To Be Announced* <!-- Rodriguez-Duboc, A., Basille-Duguay, M., Debonne, A., Rivière, M.-A., Vaudry, D., & Burel, D. (In Press).
-Apnea of Prematurity induces short and long-term development-related transcriptional changes in the murine cerebellum. *Molecular and Cellular Neuroscience*. -->

-- **Code:** Marc-Aurèle Rivière, & Agalic Rodriguez-Duboc.
-(2023). ma-riviere/DE-AoP-23: alpha release (v0.2).
-Zenodo. https://doi.org/10.5281/zenodo.8139284

 ## ❔ Requirements:

-- R version 4.2 or newer (4.3 recommended)
+- R version 4.3 or newer
-- R Studio version 2022.02 or newer
+- R Studio version 2022.07 or newer

 ## 💻 Repository structure: